pythonanywhere/flask-tutorials/tutorial-2.md

 to post a comment as a non-logged-in user, it'll just take you back to the main page without storing the comment.
 Phew!

+Now we have a site that actually *is* secure :-)  It's always important when creating a web app to think about backend security.
+Front-end security just makes the site look secure -- which is, of course, pretty important -- but it's the security that you build into your Flask views that matters.

-Now we have a site that actually *is* secure :-)  Commit those changes, and -- if you like -- switch off the password protection at the bottom of the "Web" tab inside PythonAnywhere -- we have something better now, so we don't need it.
+Commit those changes, and -- if you like -- switch off the password protection at the bottom of the "Web" tab inside PythonAnywhere -- we have something better now, so we don't need it.